vasquini/EDLB-micropipe/README.md

 Structure after running Dorado basecaller:
 * **dorado_basecalling/** Uses the name that was specified as the output directory (default name is **dorado_basecalling** can be editted in doradobasecaller.config).
 It cointains folders with the names of your samples.
 The POD5 files given were already demultiplexed before being basecalled.
-Under each sample folder:
+Each sample folder (E.g. SAL2014K):
   * contains the Fastq files belonging to the sample.

 The pipeline will create several folders corresponding to the different steps of the pipeline.
 The main output folder (`--outdir`) will contain the following folders: